volodymyrhudyma/blog/content/blog/top-5-git-commands-for-experienced-developers.md

 As it was mentioned earlier, one of the biggest benefits of using rebase strategy instead of merge - is a clean commit history.

-The second big benefit is a linear commit history, as it can be seen on the bottom image, so is easier to read commit history with **git log**.
+The second big benefit is a linear commit history, as it can be seen on the bottom image, so its easier to read commit history with **git log**.

 But you need to be careful when using rebase, as overwriting project history can break your collaboration workflow.